 Health officials recommend taking the following steps to prevent the spread of the coronavirus:

-• Wash your hands with soap and water for at least 20 seconds
+• Avoid large gatherings, only interact without a mask with one other household with a maximum gathering size of 10 people • Wash your hands frequently, with soap and water for at least 20 seconds

 • Avoid close contact with sick people

 • Cover your mouth if you cough or sneeze

 The Centers for Disease Control and Prevention

 Michigan coronavirus information